chris-morgan/arewewebyet/index.md

 # Are we *web* yet?

 **Getting there.**
-*(You can use Rust for web stuff, but the ecosystem isn’t mature yet.)*
+*(You can use Rust for web stuff, though the ecosystem isn’t mature yet – but it is improving quickly!)*

 ## The server story